Skip to navigation Skip to content

 • go to the Activity Result (AR) screen

-• check if the customer is entitled to any arrears and they appear correctly on the Assessment Results (AR) screen, then finalise the activity
+• check if the customer is entitled to any arrears and they appear correctly on the Assessment Results (AR) screen

 • record all details in a DOC

-MOB is restored and a letter issued advising the customer of the outcome.
+MOB is restored and a letter is issued telling the customer of the outcome.

 6